 Within ‘The Other Side’ Heaney delves into themes of division and difference, religion, as well as reconciliation.
-The poem is divided into three parts and depicts the relationship between Heaney and one of his neighbours from his youth, a man named Johnny Junkin.
+The poem is divided into three parts and depicts the relationship between Heaney and one of his neighbors from his youth, a man named Johnny Junkin.
 Although he is not named in the text, Heaney added this detail in interviews later.

 As time passes, and the stanzas go on, the man becomes friendlier.
-By the end of ‘The Other Side,’ the neighbour has come to the Heaney home in order to get to know the family better and show a kindness he didn’t exhibit before.
+By the end of ‘The Other Side,’ the neighbor has come to the Heaney home in order to get to know the family better and show a kindness he didn’t exhibit before.
 The text ends with young Heaney wondering if he should make amends with this person or go back inside.

 ‘The Other Side’ by Seamus Heaney is a three-part poem that’s divided into uneven sets of stanzas.
 The majority of the stanzas contain three lines, known as tercets, but there are a couple of exceptions.
 In the second section, the first stanza is six lines long and the poem ends with a single line stanzas.